Antonvasilache/react-quiz-av/README.md

 Randomization for the questions order and the options order on each run.
 Moving back and forth between questions so you can change your answers.
 Timer on screen - the game ends if time runs out.
-Highscore at the end of the game - persists by being stored in local storage.
+Highscore at the end of the game - persists between runs.
 Can restart and retry (try to beat your highscore! 🙂)